protolambda/mergenet-tutorial/from_docker.md

 # Running nodes with Docker

 This doc guides you through running each client with custom testnet configuration for testing the Rayonism merge prototypes.

 All of the instructions are very verbose about port configuration, so you can change the ports easily, and avoid port overlaps.

 Each of the instructions assumes you want to mount testnet configuration, a datadir for the node, maybe a genesis-state for beacon nodes, and maybe keys/secrets for validators.

 It's recommended you create the data dirs on the host, so docker doesn't have to during the run, and permissions match the user-permissions in the container.
 Nethermind is an odd one here, running as non-root user is problematic.

+Also most Docker images come in two flavors: "Minimal" to run a local testnet with a limit set of validators, and a "non-minimal" to join a larger network such a public devnet.

 ## Node discovery